marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      both subsystems, then release their resources.

    - Worker threads should not create windows.
 This bears repeating.
 Worker threads should not create windows.
-They don't have message loops.
+They don't have message loops, so
-     They will get out of sync and the controlling process will loose control of them.
+     they will get out of sync and the controlling process will loose control of them.

      So, how can they communicate problems and safely shutdown the app?
-Lets post a custom message back to the main thread.
-Heres the plan:
+Let's post a custom message back to the main thread.
+Here's the plan:

      - Create a GUID
      - Register the app name + GUID
      - When threads have problems, they post a message to the custom message.
        - The high part of WPARAM is the thread number.
-The low part is a message number.
+The low part is a resource string ID number.
+       - The macro #FAIL_AND_LOG_LATER does this in one line
        - LPARAM is not used.

-   - Log all messages as a string resource

-   - Use #logSetMsg, #logGetMsgId, #logGetMsgLevel, #logResetMsg and #logHasMsg to print messages when its safe to do so (probably as the application is shutting down).
+   - Use #logSetMsg, #logGetMsgId, #logGetMsgLevel, #logResetMsg and #logHasMsg to print messages when its safe to do so (as the application is shutting down).

-   - (Done) **If the main window hasn't started**
-     - Show a dialog box, then exit #wWinMain
-   - **Inside the `initSomething` functions**
-     - Unwind, returning `FALSE` until you get to the top, then show a `MessageBox`, set #giApplicationReturnValue and bubble up the error
-   - **After the message loop has started**
-     - Set #giApplicationReturnValue and call #gracefulShutdown
    - **A normal close operation**
      - On `WM_CLOSE` - The start of a normal close... start unwinding things
        - Set #gbIsRunning to `false`